hop-proto/hop-go/handshake_spec.md

 - Use SNI to located certificate to serve, verify all macs
 - Limit max number of handshakes with a given IP
+- Only read the SNI if the Mac matches

 #### Server Auth